 Why Your Furnace Could Be Leaking

-Finding water beneath your furnace is a homeowner’s worst fear.
-Is it a heating and cooling malfunction or plumbing problem?
-It’s hard to confirm without an expert doing an inspection, but Winnipeg Supply Service Experts is here with a few HVAC issues that could result in a leaky furnace.
+Coming home to find water surrounding your furnace is a homeowner’s worst dream.
+Is it a furnace malfunction or plumbing issue?
+It’s hard to say for sure, but Service Experts Heating & Air Conditioning is here with some HVAC issues that could result in a leaky furnace.

 Condensation

-Standard-efficiency heating equipment should not give off condensation so if your furnace does, it might be that the flue pipe was not sized properly.
-The warm exhaust could be cooling and condensing inside the pipe, then draining back into your heating equipment and leaking out.
+A standard-efficiency heating system should not have condensation so if yours does, it might be that the flue pipe was not sized properly.
+The heated exhaust could be cooling and condensing inside the pipe, then draining back into your furnace and leaking out.

 Clogged Drain

-The condensation from a high-efficiency furnace usually flows out to a floor drain.
-If there is a clog in the piping or the floor drain, it could result in a leak around your heating system.
-A seasonal tune-up from a furnace repair technician should help avoid this problem from taking place.
-Unfortunately, lack of furnace maintenance may make you end up with a clogged drain, resulting in wall, ceiling, or other damage to your home.
+Usually condensation from a high-efficiency furnace flows out to a floor drain.
+If there is an obstruction in the piping or the floor drain, it could cause a leak around your furnace.
+A seasonal tune-up from a furnace repair technician should help avoid this problem from happening.
+Unfortunately, neglecting furnace maintenance may cause a clogged drain, resulting in wall, ceiling, or other damage to your family’s home.

 Humidifier

-This issue should be caught with seasonal heating tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the heating equipment.
-Water leaking into your heating equipment can cause serious damage to the internal components so it’s important to call your furnace service company as soon as possible if you think this may be your issue.
+This problem should be found with regular HVAC system tune-ups, but if your heating equipment is leaking water, the humidifier could be leaking inside the heating system.
+Water leaking into your heating equipment can cause a lot of damage to the internal components so it’s important to call your furnace service technician right away if you think this may be your issue.

-To make sure your heating equipment doesn’t spring a leak and that it’s prepared to keep your family warm all winter long, call Winnipeg Supply Service Experts in Winnipeg today.
-Our fall promotion is going on until November 25th and you can save on a fall tune-up or qualifying home comfort systems.
+To make sure your furnace doesn’t spring a leak and that it’s prepared to keep your home warm all winter long, call Service Experts Heating & Air Conditioning in Edmonton today.
+Our fall promotion is going on until November 25th and you can save on a furnace tune-up or qualifying home comfort systems.